River Irt: Ecology

-In the 19th century the River Irt was famous for the extremely rare black pearls that grew in its freshwater mussels.
+In the 19th century the River Irt was famous for the extremely rare black pearls that grew in its freshwater pearl mussels.
 Poaching of the pearls was thought to have led to the mussels becoming extinct in the River Irt, however, a very small number have survived.
 The West Cumbria Rivers Trust carried out conservation work on the river between February 2015 and February 2018 to try and protect the habitat and prevent the complete eradication of the freshwater mussel from the river.
+In 2023, evidence of mussels reproducing in the river was found for the first time since 2010.